 Disclaimer: This article may contain commission or affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-Now as much as I have tried my magic seems to be lacking a bit, so instead I had to turn to science to help us make levitation happen.
+Now as much as I have tried, my magic seems to be lacking a bit.
+Hopefully soon I will get my letter to Hogwarts!
+So, for now I had to turn to science to help us make this levitation charm happen.
 We actually tackled this project 3 different ways, but today I am sharing one method of having your very own Charms class learning the spell Wingardium Leviosa.

 For this charms lesson you will need the following supplies.